vanviegen/webcentral/README.md

       - `base` sets the Docker base image to start with.
       - `commands` is an array of commands used to build the Docker image.
 Each command can either be a string, which will be executed as a shell command, or an array of strings, which will be executed without involving a shell.
       - `packages` is an array of packages to install on the base system.
 This only works on base systems that offer either `apt-get` (Debian/Ubuntu) or `apk` (Alpine) as a means to install them.
 This is just a shortcut for prepending `commands`.
       - `mounts` is an array of directories in the context of the Docker container that should be persisted.
 The directories can be absolute or relative to the Docker workdir (`/app`).
-In the host system, empty directories that don't exist yet are automatically created in the `mounts/` directory.
-The `/app` directory itself is always mounted.
+In the host system, empty directories that don't exist yet are automatically created in the `_webcentral_data/mounts/` directory.
+The `/app` directory itself is always mounted, unless `mount_app_dir` is set to `false`.
       - `http_port` is the TCP port within the container that the HTTP server will be running on.
 It defaults to 8000.
       - `app_dir` is the directory with the Docker container to which the host's project directory will be mounted.
 It defaults to `/app`.
       - `mount_app_dir` can be set to `false` in order to prevent the host's project directory from being mounted.